Skip to main content

 The field of servicing cars and trucks has changed dramatically through Crabtree’s years in the business.
 “There is so much to learn now.
 The hard part is not replacing some part of the car, but the biggest thing is diagnosing what’s wrong with it, using computers.
 Some cars have 50-60 computers on them.
 And we want to give students the hands-on experience so they can see how complex and rewarding it can be.”

 At the same time, Crabtree said, apprenticeships help students “test-drive” their career.
-“It would give students a taste of this field and they could find out if it really fits them,” Crabtree said.
+“It would give students a taste of this field, and they could find out if it really fits them,” Crabtree said.
 “It’s a win-win for all parties, the students and us.”
-Crabtree and his colleagues could train apprentices in the particular way that the dealership operates and could incorporate General Motors’ apprentice training program into the student experience.
+Crabtree and his colleagues could train apprentices in the particular way the dealership operates and incorporate General Motors’ apprentice training program into the student experience.
 Training is essential to work as a technician at Charles Boyd, anyway.

 “Our goal is quality work, and our technicians have to be trained constantly,” Crabtree said.
 “There are always new vehicles coming out that we’ve got to learn.
 I have to meet certifications myself.”